-- 5.13 Emer Bog SAC is designated for Annex I habitat of transition mires and quaking bogs for which this is considered to be one of the best areas in the United Kingdom.
+- 5.18 Emer Bog SAC is designated for Annex I habitat of transition mires and quaking bogs for which this is considered to be one of the best areas in the United Kingdom.
 These areas of transition mires and quaking bog are mostly threatened by hydrological, eutrophication as well as erosion and fragmentation on to the unstable 'quaking' surface.
-Emer Bog consists of eastern and western areas of open swamp and mire communities with large wet areas of tall herb fen with small open pools resulting in much of the site being inaccessible to the public75. - 5.14 The Land at Test Valley Business Park, North Baddesley has the potential to negatively impact the hydrology at Emer Bog SAC without appropriate mitigation since it lies within its surface water catchment.
+Emer Bog consists of eastern and western areas of open swamp and mire communities with large wet areas of tall herb fen with small open pools resulting in much of the site being inaccessible to the public84. - 5.19 The Land at Test Valley Business Park, North Baddesley has the potential to negatively impact the hydrology at Emer Bog SAC without appropriate mitigation since it lies within its wider water catchment where there is a need to consider effects on groundwater.

-- 5.15 The emerging Test Valley Local Plan refers to Emer Bog's sensitivity to hydrological changes in Policy BIO2: International Nature Conservation Designations.
+- 5.20 The emerging Test Valley Local Plan refers to Emer Bog's sensitivity to hydrological changes in Policy BIO2: International Nature Conservation Designations.
 It states that 'Development that is likely to have a significant effect, either alone or in-combination, on an international nature conservation designation will be required to clearly demonstrate that any potential adverse effects on the integrity of such designations are fully mitigated.
-This includes... hydrology of Emer Bog SAC...'. - 5.16 Test Valley Southern Area Policy 11 (SA11): Land East of Test Valley Business Park identified the Test Valley Business Park as being within the wider hydrology catchment zone for Emer Bog SAC.
-The supporting text states that utilising the existing public drainage network is likely to be enough to prevent changes to ground water; however, it also recommends ecological and hydrological assessment to ensure there are no significant impacts.
+This includes... hydrology of Emer Bog SAC...'. - 5.21 Test Valley Southern Area Policy 11 (SA11): Land East of Test Valley Business Park identified the Test Valley Business Park as being within the wider hydrology catchment zone for Emer Bog SAC.
+The supporting text states that utilising the existing public drainage network is likely to be enough to prevent changes to ground